Key0007/naive-bayes-multi-level/lower-level-classification/README.md

 - Set your working directory to this newly created directory.
 - Execute `create_training_lists.py`.
 This script will create 4 new directories for each taxa level.
 Each directory will have 5 `.txt` files (1 for each trial).
 Each txt file will contain classes that belong in the training set for each trial.

+4. Upon completion of all tests, export all result files to your local machine.
+Then, run the provided Jupyter Notebook to modify outputs and generate graphs for analysis.